-- (1) The Committee may grant a committee member leave of absence from committee meetings for a period not exceeding 3 months. - (2) The Committee must not grant leave of absence retrospectively unless it is satisfied that it was not feasible for the committee member to seek the leave in advance.
+- (1) The Committee may grant a committee member leave of absence from committee meetings for a period approved by the committee. - (2) The Committee must not grant leave of absence retrospectively unless it is satisfied that it was not feasible for the committee member to seek the leave in advance.